open-cloud/open-cloud.github.io.old/4_notes.md

    but an OpenCloud admin also needs to add the keys to the account used to support proxy login to the slice.

-5. Virtual networks are implemented as GRE-tunnel via the default Neutron plugin.
-OVX is currently running only on development cluster.
+5. Virtual networks are implemented as GRE-tunnels using the default Neutron plugin.
+OVX is currently running only on a development cluster.

 6. There is only partial support for ServiceClass object.